Ethan-000/halo2_backend/README.md

 | keccak256 |  |  |
 | keccak256_variable_length |  |  |

+✔️ indicates that the feature is present.
+The first three features are present in both halo2-pse and halo2-axiom.

 ## License

 This library is licensed under either of the following licenses, at your discretion.